JAlcocerT/JAlcocerT/content/blog/biz-web-moto.md

 #choco install nodejs -y
 ```

-3. See that both, npm and node are installed:
+3. Close Powershell and Open it again.
+See that both, **npm and node are now installed**:

 ```sh
 node -v